-Heidi Schwende has been a WSI Internet Marketing Consultant since 2013.
-Based in Toronto, she is Chief Digital Officer and CMO at WSI Digital Moxie.
+Heidi Schwende has been a WSI Internet Marketing Consultant since 2013, and is based in Toronto.
 She is a Google Global Premier Partner - in the top 1% worldwide.
 This indicates that her agency is among the most knowledgeable, experienced and accomplished in the world as far as performance and campaign successes are concerned.
 She has over 20 years’ worth of digital marketing experience, including work for several Fortune 500 companies.
 Read our interview with Heidi here:

 Tell me a little about yourself, and where you are located?

 I’m of Swiss-German parentage, and grew up in the Laurentians, about 60km north of Montreal.
 I worked in Technology Consulting for about 10 years after University and then relocated to Toronto in the late 90s, where I worked client-side in digital marketing and marketing automation until 2013, when I joined WSI.